Javascript is not enabled.

 1. Diabetes drugs

 Maintaining a healthy weight is an important part of any treatment for type 2 diabetes.
-But here’s the rub: Some of the drugs prescribed to help manage the condition often result in weight gain.
+But some of the drugs prescribed to help manage the condition often result in weight gain.

 Diabetes drugs that may cause weight gain include:

-• Injectable insulin: The hormone works by helping the body’s cells absorb glucose.
-Insulin causes a spike in weight, however, when the cells absorb too much glucose and the body converts it into fat.
-Not everyone with type 2 diabetes is on insulin.
-But insulin isn’t the only type 2 treatment that carries this side effect.
+• Injectable insulin: Insulin is a hormone that works by helping the body’s cells absorb glucose.
+But insulin causes a spike in weight when the cells absorb too much glucose and the body converts it into fat.
+Not everyone with type 2 diabetes takes insulin, but insulin isn’t the only type 2 treatment that carries this side effect.

 • Sulfonylureas (such as glyburide, glipizide and glimepiride) reduce blood sugar levels by 20 percent, but they can also can also cause a weight gain of 4 to 5 pounds on average, according to a study published in Archives of Medical Science.
 That’s because they stimulate beta cells in the pancreas to release insulin.

-What to do: These medications have been used for many years and are often commonplace in diabetes management, but there are newer medications that promote weight loss and should be considered,” Batsis says.
-A class of type 2 diabetes drugs known as glucagon-like peptide 1 (GLP-1) agonists can cause patients to lose a significant amount of weight — 15 to 20 percent of their body weight.
-Some of the more common names in this class include semaglutide (Ozempic) and tirzepatide (Mounjaro).
+What to do: These medications are often commonplace in diabetes management, but there are newer medications that promote weight loss and should be considered, Batsis says.
+The class of type 2 diabetes drugs known as glucagon-like peptide 1 (GLP-1) agonists can cause patients to lose a significant amount of weight — 15 to 20 percent of their body weight.
+Two of the common drugs in this class are semaglutide (Ozempic) and tirzepatide (Mounjaro).
+Metformin is also linked to modest weight loss.

 Talk to your doctor if you’re concerned.